 No credit card required – Up and running in no time

-What Does Application Performance Monitoring Measure?
+What Does APM Measure?

 When it comes to measuring application performance, there are two types of performance metrics that are monitored to ensure app availability: